spxctreofficial/ParticleX/README.md

 # ParticleX

-A simple critical & enchantment particle multiplier for the Fabric Mod Loader, similarly to the Particle Multiplier option from Lunar Client.
+A simple critical & enchantment particle multiplier for the Fabric Mod Loader, similar to the Particle Multiplier mod in Lunar Client.

 ## Downloads